rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 you to keep the number of daily images down to a reasonable level, but there might be circumstances where you want more control over snapshot retention.
-Suppose you want a retention value of `7` but also want to to save the first scheduled image taken this month.
+Suppose you want a retention value of `7` but also want to save the first scheduled image taken this month.
 For that, you need to use either the API or the python-novaclient command-line interface for the API.